thinkb4/tech-debt-as-industrial-waste/README.md

 ### The adoption

-It took some time, but gradually the whole software engineering community adopted the term, the metaphor and the idea behind the words, building different strategies and protocols behind the **debt-acquisition** and **debt-payment** dynamics, but yet, we're still here talking about that, frustrated and uncomfortable with the whole thing, and THERE is were I stopped and detected a glitch.
+It took some time, but, by the first decade of the 21st century the whole software engineering community adopted the term, the metaphor and the idea behind the words, building different strategies and protocols around the **debt-acquisition** and **debt-payment** dynamics, but yet, we're still talking about that, frustrated and uncomfortable with the whole thing, and THERE is were I stopped and detected a glitch.

 ## The Mind Glitch